5 Network Devices for work-from-home and Small Business

 Work-from-home and Small Business Network Devices

-A year ago, I hit a limitation with my EdgeRouter 10x.
+A year ago, I hit a limitation with my Edgerouter 10x.
 This has caused me to rethink my choices a bit, and I’m now in the middle of selecting add-on or even replacement network devices.
 This article won’t go into detail about my decisions yet.
-However, in the meantime, I wanted to share some of the devices which we should all consider when building out a small business or home office network.
+Meanwhile, I wanted to share some of the devices which we should all consider when building out a small business or home office network.

 The network devices below include entry-level models; you can determine if you’ll need more processing power, memory, network ports, and features.